facebookresearch/vggsfm/README.md

 **Updates:**

+- Happy to share we were ranked 1st 🥇 in the CVPR24 IMC Challenge regarding camera pose (Rot&Trans) estimation.

 - [Jul 10, 2024] Now we support exporting dense depth maps!

 - [Jun 26, 2024] Excited to release our demo on Hugging Face Space🤗.
 Try it out [here](https://huggingface.co/spaces/facebook/vggsfm)!